kyleselh/Crab-Battle/README.md

 This will start the game on `http://localhost:5173` (or another port if 5173 is in use).
 Open this URL in your browser to play the game.

+## How to Play

+Use the following controls to move your crab (red box) around the arena:

+- `W` - Move forward
+- `A` - Move left
+- `S` - Move backward
+- `D` - Move right

+The goal is to navigate around the arena and eventually fight the AI crabs (blue boxes).

 ## Project Structure

 - `index.html`: Main HTML file with the canvas element for rendering